Cognigy/Documentation/docs/ai/deploy/endpoint-reference/whatsapp.md

 6. Activate the **Enable Endpoint** setting.
 7. In the **WhatsApp Setup** section, in the **Verify Token** field, create a verification token for connecting the WhatsApp Endpoint to the WhatsApp App.
 The token can consist of letters, numbers, and punctuation marks.
 Save this token for later use in Genesys.
 8. Fill in the following fields:
-    - **App ID** - a unique App ID used by the Meta/Facebook Developer Dashboard to identify the WhatsApp App that communicates with the Cloud API.
+    - **App ID** - a unique App ID used by the Meta/Facebook App Dashboard to identify the WhatsApp App that communicates with the Cloud API.
-    - **Access Token** - a token provided by the WhatsApp App on the Meta/Facebook Developer Dashboard that enables communication between Cognigy.AI and the WhatsApp Cloud API.
+    - **Access Token** - a token provided by the WhatsApp App on the Meta/Facebook App Dashboard that enables communication between Cognigy.AI and the WhatsApp Cloud API.
 This is a required field.
-    - **Phone Number ID** - the Phone Number ID is an ID for a phone number registered on the WhatsApp App or provided by the Facebook Developer Dashboard during setup for testing.
+    - **Phone Number ID** - the Phone Number ID is an ID for a phone number registered on the WhatsApp App or provided by the Facebook App Dashboard during setup for testing.
 This will be used as an ID in the requests made to the WhatsApp Cloud API.
 This is a required field.
     - **App Secret** - a secret that provides an extra layer of security, where every request will be checked not only against the Access Token but also the App Secret.
 9. Click **Save**.